sammyshows/investify/README.md

 ## What technologies does Investify use?

-Currently Investify uses Vue3 with TailwindCSS on the Front End.
+Currently Investify uses Vue3 and TypeScript with TailwindCSS on the Front End.
 It currently gets all of the financial data on equitiesby consuming the REST API at AlphaVantage.
 AlphaVantage was chosen given its wide range of data and also quite a lot of historical data.